Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 • Headers: CMoS title case

-• Capitalize prepositions in headings if they are four letters or more, e.g., With, From, to, in.
+• Capitalize prepositions in headings if they are four letters or more (With, From, etc.)

 • Subheaders: sentence case